The manufacture of parchment

 Physical damage could easily occur during the final stretching and scrapping.
 The most common damage included splits and holes, and attempts were often made to stitch them together.

-9. As the final finishing for the damp skin, it is rubbed with porous, volcanic pumice stone with a high sodium (Na) and silicon dioxide (SiO2) content.
+On the parchment records dating back to the Middle Ages, the traces of various scrapping tools are often visible.
+A linear texture caused by the use of scrapers with jagged cutting edges is very common. - As the final finishing for the damp skin, it is rubbed with porous, volcanic pumice stone with a high sodium (Na) and silicon dioxide (SiO2) content.
 To lighten the surface, chalk powder, calcium carbonate (CaCO3), which contains various salts of magnesium (Mg) and calcium (Ca), are rubbed into the damp skin.
 To achieve an especially white and high-quality surface, when a paste-like mixture of egg whites, flour, milk and slaked lime was used.
 The final finishing varied by region and by era.
 Thus, for instance, in 14th-century Byzantium, a mixture of egg whites and linseed was used to lighten the surface.

 At this stage, the skin was also tinted if necessary.
 In the 15th century, it was known how to tint parchment purple, indigo blue, green, and peach. ill 8

-10. The properly dried parchment (with a residual water content of over 10%) was removed from the frame (cut out with a knife) and was ready to be used as writing material.
+The skins stretched on frames were dried outdoors, while avoiding direct sunlight and the rapid movement of air, since temperature that was too high, and drying that was too rapid could worsen the quality of the parchment. - The properly dried parchment (with a residual water content of over 10%) was removed from the frame (cut out with a knife) and was ready to be used as writing material.
 If the parchment dried out too much, and the water content fell to less than 10%, the skin would become brittle over time and start to peel off layer by layer (Damage C 6.7).

 In addition to moisture, the finished parchment also contains calcium (1.6-2%).
 This calcium content helps make the parchment flexible and transparent.
 Thus, parchment with lower calcium content (ca 0.5%) is considerably stiffer (Vnouček, J. jt.
 Care and Conservation of Manuscripts 13, Proceedings of the 13 seminar, Copenhagen, 2011, pp.235–266).